-1 Load Flash and create a NEW FLASH FILE, or close the current file and create a NEW FLASH FILE.
+1 Load Flash or close the current file and create a NEW FLASH FILE (ActionScript 3.0).

-- 4 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - Access the FLASHcs4 SUPPORT FILES, open the CHAPTER 14 folder and import the LONDON image.
+- 3 Display the FILE menu, highlight IMPORT and select IMPORT TO STAGE. - 4 Access the FLASHcs5 SUPPORT FILES, open the CHAPTER 14 folder and import the LONDON image.